Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 Tell me about the ADU.+

-Why do approved plans matter in Laguna Beach?+
+Why does the SB9 ministerial path matter in Laguna Beach?+

 Who designed the home?+